n00b69/woa-polaris/guide/materials.md

 #### Finished!

+### Set up Android boot.img auto-flashing

+>[!NOTE]
+> Set up Android boot.img auto-flashing on Windows boot or when the battery is low (<15%) to prevent battery dies with uefi.img flashed.

+- Download the **boot.img auto-flasher** [here](https://github.com/Misha803/My-Scripts/releases/tag/boot.img-Auto-Flasher).
+- Run it, click **INSTALL** button, select when should Android boot.img be auto-flashed (on Windows boot/Low battery) and wait for installation to complete.

+#### Finished!

 ### Install Microsoft Office
 - Go to [Gravesoft's Office installer page](https://gravesoft.dev/office_c2r_links).
 - Download the installer that fits your purposes.
 Make sure you select `Online x64`.